Patos de Minas: Airport

 Pedro Pereira dos Santos Airport, built in the early 1990s, can receive medium-sized passenger planes from the Brasília to the Fokker F-27.
 It is located 6.5 km. from the city.
 In March 2016, Flyways Airline started operating in the airport with 2 flights per week from Patos de Minas to the capital city Belo Horizonte.

+Climate

+Patos de Minas experiences a tropical savanna climate (Köppen: Aw).